 - Place mushrooms, celery, onion and bell pepper in a large bowl

 - Pulse almonds and carrots in a food processor until you get a chunky consistency and add to the bowl

 - Blend the remaining ingredients in a blender until smooth – you may want to add the chilli and cayenne gradually to make sure you get the right amount of heat – this recipe if quite spicy!

 - Add sauce to the bowl and mix well.
 Store in the refrigerator.

 Matt suggests warming it in the dehydrator prior to serving, which I did last night for dinner – about 30 mins at 105° seemed to work well.
 Today I took it to work for lunch and simply left it on my desk all morning and had it a room temperature on my flax seed crackers – it was delish.
 I think it’s my new staple snack – yay!!

-Pair it with Matthew’s sour cream too — it’s delish!
+Also think about pairing it with Matthew’s sour cream – it’s delish!

 Guide: vegan | whole food, plant based | gluten-free | nut-free | soy-free